sashasavv/java-test/README.md

 **To launch tests from CI**:

-There is [GitHub Actions workflow](https://github.com/sashasavv/java-test/blob/main/.github/workflows/test.yaml) which runs tests in CI.
+There is [GitHub Actions workflow](https://github.com/sashasavv/java-test/blob/main/.github/workflows/test.yaml) which runs tests headlessly in CI.

 To launch tests, navigate to [the workflow in GitHub](https://github.com/sashasavv/java-test/actions/workflows/test.yaml) and click "Run workflow" button.